 Electric Vehicle Adoption Is All About Size

 While there’s much talk about potentially electrifying large container & merchant cargo ships, airplanes and similarly sized machines, the fact remains; electric vehicle adoption is all about size.
-This sign comes from Lucas Di Grassi, an engineer at the Audi Sport Formula E team.
+This sign comes from Lucas Di Grassi, a driver for the Audi Sport Formula E team.

 On the other hand, the size of the car hits that sweet spot of size and weight, providing a much more hospitable environment for electrification.